petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Deploy the configuration file to `Liferay Home/osgi/configs`, and your running instance applies the settings.

 1. Add two more settings to Kibana itself.
 The first forbids Kibana from rewriting requests prefixed with `server.basePath`.
-The second sets Kibana's base path for the Monitoring portlet to act as a proxy for Kibana's monitoring UI.
+The second sets Kibana's base path for the Monitoring widget to act as a proxy for Kibana's monitoring UI.
 Add this to `kibana.yml`:

    [Liferay DXP 7.3]
    ```yaml